New York Life has partnered with another very familiar name seniors are well aware of: AARP.

 AARP Final Expense Insurance

-Most seniors looking for life insurance are looking for it to cover final expenses.
+Most seniors looking for life insurance coverage are looking for it to cover final expenses and burial costs.
 AARP Final expense life insurance offers lifetime coverage that never decreases and premiums that never increase.

 If you die without life insurance, then your loved ones are on the hook for your medical bills and funeral costs, unless you have savings to pay for them.
 With so many hardworking, God fearing Americans struggling financially, especially seniors, the last thing you probably want to do is make your family or friends pay for your final expenses.So, maybe you’ve been thinking about buying final expense life insurance for seniors, often called funeral insurance.